natalieagus/50033/_posts/2021-01-04-unityforchildren.md

 As a summary:
 * When Mario collides with Red/Orange Mushroom, `OnCollision2D` callback in `Red/OrangeMushroom.cs` will call `addPowerup` in CentralManager, and pass the reference for Texture `t` and `this instance` eventually to `PowerupManager`.
 This will show the UI that a powerup is available.
 * When Mario presses `z` or `x`, it will call `consumePowerup` in CentralManager, and pass the reference of itself.
-This will eventually reach `PowerupManager`'s `consumePowerup` and it will call the `consumedBy` method implemented in both `RedMushroom` and `OrangeMushroom` any of these powerups are available.
+This will eventually reach `PowerupManager`'s `consumePowerup` and it will call the `consumedBy` method implemented in both `RedMushroom` and `OrangeMushroom` if any of these powerups are available.